 Body Weight and Cholesterol Control From Walnut Oil

-Evidence shows a correlation between the benefits of a balanced diet and proper supplementation to encourage weight loss and lowered cholesterol.
-The Journal Angiology published a study in which patients given walnut oil three times a day were able to reduce their cholesterol.
-A study published in the Annals of Internal Medicine showed that people given walnuts as a partial replacement for dietary fat were able to reduce total cholesterol.
+Evidence shows a correlation between the benefits of a balanced diet and proper supplementation to encourage weight loss and promote normal cholesterol.
+The Journal Angiology published a study in which patients given walnut oil three times a day had more normal cholesterol levels.
+A study published in the Annals of Internal Medicine showed that people given walnuts as a partial replacement for dietary fat experienced similar benefits.
 A 2009 study published in Public Nutrition concluded that diets rich in essential fatty acids, nuts and vegetables resulted in improved metabolism, cholesterol measurements, insulin levels, and body fat ratios.

 Systemic Support During Weight Loss

-The high omega-3 fatty acid content of black walnut oil is a blood thinner that may assist in preventing the formation of blood clots and atherosclerosis.
+The high omega-3 fatty acid content of black walnut oil is a blood thinner that is known to support good heart and cardiovascular health.
 Cardiovascular support during periods of weight loss is of elevated importance since some complications, such as stroke, may stem from exercising while arteries are clogged.